The IoT-trackers are developed by IntSpo AS and connected to Telenor's NarrowBand IoT-net (NB-IoT).

-Posten tells about the issue
+Posten Norway talks about the project`s background

 - During Christmas rush last year, there was such a large lack of packing cages in some areas that we had to switch to a cardboard solution.
 These cardboard cages can withstand much less and do not have as much capacity, says Alexander Haneng, director of digital innovation in Posten and Bring.